palantir/atlasdb/docs/source/schemas/index.rst

 This guide should give you the basics on:

-1. How an atlasdb schema file is organized.
+1. How an AtlasDB schema file is organized.
 2. What commands are available.
 3. When they can be used and what they do.
 4. How they translate to the underlying database.